DeFiCh/defichain.com/content/white-paper.en.md

 Now, Alice has 1 BTC and Bob has 8000 DFI.
 Alice also has 1 DBTC locked up on XCX order and Bob is the beneficiary of that BTC.
 Note that the beneficiary of an XCX is transferable, i.e. Bob is able to sell the XCX with Alice to a third party (this allows for decentralized debt selling and tokenization of receivables).

-Should Alice wish to redeem her 1 DBTC from the XCX before the time is up, Alice will send Bob the 1 BTC she borrowed earlier to Bob’s address specified in the XCX and send the acknowledgement on the DeFi Blockchain.
+Should Alice wish to redeem her 1 DBTC from the XCX before the time is up, Alice will send Bob the 1 BTC she borrowed earlier to Bob’s address specified in the XCX and send the acknowledgment on the DeFi Blockchain.
 Upon confirmation by stakers with a BTC bridge, the XCX contract now closes and Alice gets her 1 DBTC back, having paid 8,000 DFIs as interest.

 Bob gets his 1 BTC back (keeping his 8000 DFI as lending interest).